ceilfors/notes/notes/Evergreen_note-writing_enables_constant_focus_on_interesting_materials.md

 * [[Ahrens, How to Take Smart Notes]]
 	* [[Evergreen note-writing enables constant focus on interesting materials]]
 * [[Evergreen note-writing disregards planning]]
 	* Sticking to a plan, however, requires willpower (Ahrens 6).
 Willpower is not a sustainable way to writing, especially when what you write takes a multi year of research ([[Workflow trumps willpower]]).
 Sticking to a plan will also disregard new discoveries (Ahrens 11).
-The DNA structure won't be discovered if the scientists stick to their plan ([[DNA structure was discovered on cancer treatment research]]).
+The DNA structure won't be discovered if the scientists sticked to their plan ([[DNA structure was discovered on cancer treatment research]]).
 You want to gain enjoyment from writing, and [[Evergreen note-writing enables constant focus on interesting materials]].
 * [[Evergreen note-writing requires a balanced routine]]
 	* Even though [[Evergreen note-writing enables constant focus on interesting materials]], you wouldn't capture interesting materials (transient notes) and evergreen notes if you don't dedicate time or make a habit for it.
 A routine, therefore, is a necessary element in the practice of evergreen note-writing (Ahrens 10).